xtxerr/cac/README.md

-# APIC-ReST-2-OpenNMS
+# Cisco-APIC-Collector

-Cisco APIC poller, which collects all sorts of data in non-blocking fashion, if needed, on multiple controllers in parallel.
+Cisco APIC Collector, which collects all sorts of data in non-blocking fashion, if needed, on multiple controllers in parallel.
 Creates statistics for OpenNMS collectd and sends events via raw TCP to OpenNMS eventd.

 - Alarming and Event Notifications via OpenNMS's eventd.
 - Interface Accounting grouped by APIC types.